Xilinx/FPGA_as_a_Service/k8s-fpga-device-plugin/full-tutorial.md

 `#sudo kubectl get pod -n kube-system -o wide`

-#### Step 4: Adding worker node (slave node)
+### 3.3: Adding worker node (slave node)

 If there are multiple server machines or AWS instances you want to add into cluster as worker node, you need to follow our perivous step install matched version of kubectl kubeadm and kubelet.

-Login to your master node, use following command to get your token command for join cluster:
+Login to your master node, use following command to get your token command for joining cluster:

 `kubeadm token create --print-join-command`